Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T5C

 Memory Aid

-Real-World Application
+Real-World Example

 A small receiver operating from a 12-volt battery draws 2.5 amperes.
 The power consumed is 2.5 × 12 = 30 watts.
 This tells you the receiver's power consumption, which helps you calculate how long the battery will last and size appropriate power supplies.

-FCC Part 97.313Key Concepts
+Reference: FCC Part 97.313

-Power calculation, P = I × E, DC power, Electrical calculations
+Power calculation P = I × E DC power Electrical calculations

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T5C topic.